opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 ### Painless triggers

 Painless scripts define triggers for cluster metrics monitors, similar to query or bucket-level monitors that are defined using the extraction query definition option.
-Painless scripts are compromised of at least one statement and any additional functions you wish to execute.
+Painless scripts are comprised of at least one statement and any additional functions you wish to execute.

 The cluster metrics monitor supports up to **ten** triggers.